jhudson8/react-events/api.md

 #### Custom Event Handlers

 All events supported by default use the same API as the custom event handler.
-Using ```React.events.handle```, you can add support for a custom event handler.
+Using ```require('react-events').handle```, you can add support for a custom event handler.
 This could be useful for adding an application specific global event bus for example.